zalando-stups/react-automatic-width/README.md

 This project welcomes contributions from the community.
 Here are some issues and areas where we could use some help:

-* Uses `addEventListener`, so currently there's no IE8.
-PRs welcome.
 * Uses `clientWidth` because that worked in Chrome forty-something.
 Might be funky in your browser.
 PRs welcome.
 * Not clear what should happen if the window is resized while the container is not displayed.
 Currently zero-widths just get ignored.
 Drop a line via the Issues tracker if you have some ideas.